Table of contents

 Here are some fascinating facts about Mount Rushmore:

-While Mount Rushmore itself is the main attraction, there are other points of interest in the area:
+While Mount Rushmore itself is the main attraction, a trip to Mount Rushmore also offers other points of interest in the area:

 Presidential Trail